 4. Use a hand mixer to clean out your pumpkin.

-I’ve never even thought of this and I can’t say I know where ours is but you better believe I’m going to try it tomorrow.
+I’ve never even thought of this and I can’t say I know where ours is but … brilliant!

 5. Use cookie cutters and a rubber mallet to carve your design.

-Brilliant.
+Again, brilliant.
 Absolutely brilliant.
-If you watch the video, it’s so easy, I’m now going to have to start designing Jack ‘O Lantern cookie cutters.
+If you watch the video, it’s so easy, I might have to start designing Jack O’-Lantern cookie cutters.

 6. Cover all cut surfaces with Vaseline

 Babs says to cover all the cut surfaces of the pumpkin to keep it moist after carving.
-Pumpkins should last 1-2 weeks carved! <— I use Vaseline multiple times a day to keep my lips moist and we literally have a jar in each room of our house (ever since I had a squamous cell carcinoma removed from my lip and my doctor said Vaseline is much better than Chapstick.)
+Pumpkins should last 1-2 weeks carved!
+I use Vaseline multiple times a day to keep my lips moist and we literally have a jar in each room of our house (ever since I had a squamous cell carcinoma removed from my lip and my doctor said Vaseline is much better than Chapstick.)
+This is another smart and easy tip.

 7. Sprinkle some cinnamon

-Babs recommends sprinkling some cinnamon on the inside of your pumpkin for a festive pumpkin spice aroma when a candle is lit inside the pumpkin. <— I’m all over this.
-Babs, you’re brilliant.
+Babs recommends sprinkling some cinnamon on the inside of your pumpkin for a festive pumpkin spice aroma when a candle is lit inside the pumpkin.
+I’m all over this.
+Seriously, Babs, you’re brilliant.

 Another commenter said: “God, I love you!
 I have been doing everything wrong the last 40 plus years of my life!!!”